Genseiryū: History

 There are many more kata mentioned in this book, without pictures, a total of about 44 kata, including Taikyoku-Shodan, Tensho-no-Kata, Wankan, etc. In the book he mentions the name Genseiryū a few times.
 He refer to the contents of the book as being koryū (古流), which is considered as 'old tradition' or 'old school' karate.
 In the book he added some kata that he created himself: Ten-i no Kata Chi-i no Kata Jin-i no Kata and Sansai.
 In the book Shin Karatedō Kyōhan many kata and techniques and training materials are described.

 From the 1960s Genseiryū started to spread also outside Japan, to countries like the USA, Spain, Finland, Holland, Denmark, Australia, Brazil, India, etc.

 In 1965 Shukumine introduced a new martial art.
 This martial art is a further development of Genseiryū which he named Taidō.
 Taidō is not to be regarded as karate, but as a new martial art.
 From that point on, Shukumine was mainly involved with Taidō and many of his pupils started to train in Taidō as well.
 However, some students of Taidō kept a friendly relationship with some students of Genseiryū and Shukumine was still occasionally involved with his former students, as he wished for them to join him in Taido.

 In the mid 1970s, Shukumine wrote another book which is much lesser known in the karate world than his first one.
 The title of this book is (translated into English) "The Karate training by complete drawing" and has about 200 pages where he describes karate techniques but also the differences between karate and judo, karate and aikido, karate and Taidō, etc.

 On 26 November 2001 Seiken Shukumine died of cardiac arrest, after a long sickness (since 1995).
 He was 75 years old and left a wife, a son and two daughters behind.

 Characteristics of Genseiryū

 Shukumine was also known as a philosopher and during the war he learned that to do something unanticipated or unexpected is the secret to victory, whether in a war between two nations or in a mere personal conflict.
 In other words: the basic philosophy of Genseiryū pursues this idea of doing the unexpected.

 Shukumine ruminated on how to apply this idea not only to life but also to Genseiryū Karate and its kata.
 Eventually he created the basic theory of "Sen, Un, Hen, Nen and Ten."
-These are the basic principles that make of Genseiryū a three-dimensional karate style:
+These are the basic principles that make Genseiryū a three-dimensional karate style: